How to Deal with a High Car Payment

 Selling or Trading In (The Equity Options)

 While having equity also is helpful for refinancing, it will really help if you decide to get rid of your current car and its current high car payment.
-You can trade in your car and then get a cheaper car; the equity from your current loan should go towards paying off the new one.
+You can trade-in your car and then get a cheaper car; the equity from your current loan should go towards paying off the new one.
 Conversely, you can do this by selling it yourself.
 What’s the difference?
-Well, if you trade in your car as part of getting a new one at a dealer, you aren’t going to get offered as much money as you would if you sold it yourself directly to a third-party buyer.
-Person to person sales generally generate more money, though they often take longer, so this does depend on how quickly you need to unload the loan.
-The reason this doesn’t work for negative equity is because if you owe more than the car is worth, you will still owe money if you sell it or trade it in.
-For instance, if you owe $17k on a car but it is only work $14k, if you trade it in or sell it for something around $14k, you are still going to owe $3k that you will need to get to your lender.
-If you do a trade in, that $3k will get rolled into the new loan and you’ll start that new loan upside down, which is not a good idea.
+Well, if you trade-in your car as part of getting a new one at a dealer, you aren’t going to get offered as much money as you would if you sold it yourself directly to a third-party buyer.
+Person to person sales generally generates more money, though they often take longer, so this does depend on how quickly you need to unload the loan.
+The reason this doesn’t work for negative equity is that if you owe more than the car is worth, you will still owe money if you sell it or trade it in.
+For instance, if you owe $17,000 on a car but it only worth $14,000, if you trade it in or sell it for something around $14,000, you are still going to owe $3,000 that you will need to get to your lender.
+If you do a trade-in, that $3,000 will get rolled into the new loan and you’ll start that new loan upside down, which is not a good idea.

 Negative Equity (A Lack of Options)